vmware-private-ai/VMware-generative-ai-reference-architecture/Starter-Packs/Improved_RAG/README.md

 The **Improved RAG Starter Pack** offers a comprehensive suite of Python scripts designed for enthusiasts and professionals in machine learning, specifically focusing on Retrieval-Augmented Generation (RAG) pipelines.
+This repository provides step-by-step guidance on how to build a RAG system, starting from the document ingestion, vector (text embeddings) index population, and standard RAG pipeline implementation, all the way to improvements over the standard RAG retrieval processes.
+We do this by leveraging the power of __[LlamaIndex v0.10.27](https://www.llamaindex.ai/open-source) and
-This repository is a treasure trove for those looking to delve into advanced natural language processing techniques, leveraging the power of __[LlamaIndex v0.10.27](https://www.llamaindex.ai/open-source) and [PGVector](https://github.com/pgvector/pgvector)__ for enhanced performance in question-answering systems.
+[PGVector](https://github.com/pgvector/pgvector)__ for enhanced performance in question-answering systems.

 ### Here's what it covers: